ADEWUMIADENIKE/alx-system_engineering-devops/0x02-shell_redirections/README.md

- a script that displays the last ten lines
+a sript to display the first 10 lines